 Today’s guest post comes to us from the National Heart, Lung, and Blood Institute (NHLBI), part of the National Institutes of Health.
 The NHLBI oversees several large research programs focused on heart disease in children and funds scientists at hospitals and universities throughout the United States who research the causes and problems associated with congenital heart disease.
-Research promotion is one of the founding priorities of the Pediatric Congenital Heart Association.
+Research promotion is one of the founding priorities of the Conquering CHD.
 We would like to introduce you to some of NHLBI’s research efforts.

 Every 15 minutes, a child in the United States is born with a congenital heart defect, the most common lethal birth defect.
 Today, thanks to screening, sophisticated medical care, and research advances, most of these children not only survive infancy but live to adulthood, resulting in a new set of challenges across the lifespan.

 The NHLBI funds clinical research grants to help address these new challenges, as well as research on the causes of congenital heart defects.
 For example, NHLBI-funded research from the Pediatric Cardiac Genomics Consortium (PCGC) shed new light on causes of congenital heart disease.
 The results of this study will help shape the direction of future research, and the answers we have now may help change how medicine is practiced.
 Learn more about the PCGC’s exciting research through a conversation between Dr. Richard Lifton (Yale University), one of the PCGC investigators, and NHLBI Director Dr. Gary H. Gibbons.